treefrogframework/treefrog-framework/docs/user-guide/en/controller/url-routing.md

  post  "/index"  "Merge#index"
 ```

 The following is about how to pass arguments to the action.
-Suppose you have defined the following entries as the routing rules.
-It's important to use the keyword ':params'.
+Suppose you have defined the following entries as routing rules:

 ```
  get  "/search/:params"  "Searcher#search"
 ```

+It's important to use the keyword ':params'.<br>
-In the case of */search/foo*, when the request is made with the GET method, a search action with one argument is called to *Searcher* controller.
+In the case of */search/foo*, when the request is made with the GET method, a search action with one argument is called to the *Searcher* controller.
 The "foo" in the argument is passed.
 Similarly with /search/foo/bar.
-Following this request, a search action with two arguments is called.
-Both "foo" and "bar" are passed, as first argument and second argument.
+Following this request, a search action with two arguments ("foo" and "bar") is called.

 ```
  /search/foo    ->   Call search("foo") of SearcherController